moralesangel/slime-mold-simulation/README.md

 JavaScript: Core logic for agent movement and simulation updates.

 ## Results:
+By adjusting speed, sensors distance and sensors angle, we can create different patterns.
 ### Evolution of a slime mold:
 ![Beginning state](images/beginning.png)
 ![Middle state](images/middle.png)